 - What things really stand out in a positive light?

 - How might living here enhance your life?

 - Would you recommend it to a friend?

 You’ll be amazed at how the answers to those questions will help inform multiple aspect of your eventual marketing plan.

 Now that you have completed the market research data collection phase of your strategic marketing plan process, you are ready to move into the analysis phase.

-The information you gathered is essentially your GPS, pointing you in the direction of marketing planning success.
+The information you gathered during the early stages of your marketing strategy planning essentially becomes your GPS, pointing you in the direction of marketing planning success.

 To gain a thorough understanding of the competitive marketplace, identify the trends among the businesses you found in your market research.